4Sep | 2012

 - Collapsible Storage Baskets by Sew for Home

-- Contoured changing pad cover by Elizabeth from E tells tales
+- Changing pad cover by Elizabeth from E tells tales (Sorry this tutorial is no longer available in her blog)

 And for fun, I’m also sharing some storage boxes and a changing pad tutorial, for our changing pad cover I did the same process she did on that tutorial, but for the back I did the same as the sheets and added an elastic, so it really fits like a glove YAY!